workkkfor2012/gemini-coder/README.md

 To use saved contexts:

-1. In the file tree's actions toolbar find icon "Select Saved Context"
+1. In the file tree's actions toolbar find icon "Select Saved Context".
-2. Select a saved context
+2. Edit examples or select a saved context.
-3. The selected files and folders will be automatically checked
+3. The selected files and folders will be automatically checked.

 ## License